DaniLascu/Minesweeper-Console/README.md

 uint8_t cursor_x = 0;
 uint8_t cursor_y = 0;
 ```
+The cell that the cursor points to has **RED** margins instead fo black ones.<br/>
-When the cursor is moved, the old position of the cursor is erased
+When the cursor is moved to a new position, the old position of the cursor is erased.<br/>
+The margins of the cell that the cursor previously pointed at become black again.
 ```C
 void draw_cursor(){
   tft.drawRect(prev_cursor_x * 24, prev_cursor_y * 24, 24, 24, ILI9341_BLACK); //face marginile vechii casete negre